-Temperature: Is expressed in degrees Fahrenheit.
-Note that most of Middleearth's peoples do not describe temperature so precisely; they simply say the temperature as cold, cool, warm, or hot.
+Temperature: Expressed in degrees Fahrenheit.
+Note that most of Middleearth's peoples do not describe temperature so precisely; they simply say that the temperature is cold, cool, warm, or hot.
 Mountain temperature refers to the habitable regions between 1000-3000' above sea level.
-To calculate temperature at higher altitudes, subtract 1° for every 300' more above sea level.
+To calculate temperature at higher altitudes, subtract I° for every 300' more above sea level.

-Precipitation: Refers to the % chance of rain or snow falling on a given day.
+Precipitation: Refers to the percentage chance of rain or snow falling on a given day.
 In the higher altitudes of the Ered Nimrais, snow will usually occur when Moderate Snow/Rain yields a precipitation result.